 I'm still working on getting completely better, but until then, I'll be here.
 I hope my story helps you on your own health journey.

-The next major symptom began when I was traveling to Japan in 2017.
+The next major symptom began when I was traveling to Japan in fall 2017.
 I'd been flying since I was a few days old, but for the first time ever, I found myself worried about every dip and shake of the plane.
 My sister had to grab my hand for most of the flight, and this continued over the course of our trip.

 I got my first taste of anxiety that day, but I wouldn't call it that for another few years.
 Fast forward to May 2020, and I was laying in bed in my childhood home, miserable and scared and in so much pain.
 My stomach hurt right around my esophagus, and I had SO just had enough.

-For just over a week, I went down to just 15 organic foods: sage, rosemary, basil, ginger, himalayan sea salt, olive oil, pasture-raised organic chicken breast, carrots, arugula cauliflower, broccoli, butternut squash, kale, blueberries, raspberries, and coconut milk.
+For just over a week, I went down to just 15 organic foods: sage, rosemary, basil, ginger, himalayan sea salt, olive oil, pasture-raised organic chicken breast, carrots, arugula, cauliflower, broccoli, butternut squash, kale, blueberries, raspberries, and coconut milk.

 To preface this, a year or so before trying the low histamine diet, a friend had recommended I try an anti-inflammatory diet for my then-bearable gastrointestinal symptoms.
 That friend has since proven herself correct for the 1000th time by accurately pinpointing the fact that my body was inflamed and just needed a damned break.